John Miliauskas

 Throughout college, she was very involved with the marching arts and the Towson University MusicDepartment.
 She was an employee under the athletic band director, Mr. John Miliauskas, for four years as well as serving as one of the Towson University Marching Bands’s Drum Major for two years.
 She also was a flag and dance member of the TU Winter Guard in 2017.
 During this time, Christina became a brother of the Iota Delta chapter of Kappa Kappa Psi, Honorary Band Fraternity, operating as the Treasurer, President, Convention Chair, and Parliamentarian.
 Christina was involved in the Cadets2 Drum and Bugle Corps as a mellophone player (2015) and as a drum major (2018) for their final season.

 After graduating, Christina spent three years teaching middle school band and orchestra in Washington County and Baltimore County.
-The 2022-23 school year started her journey as a high school director at two locations.
-At Parkville High School, Christina directs the wind ensemble, concert band, orchestra, and steel pan ensemble.
-At Dulaney High School, she directs the concert band and teaches music tech and piano courses.
+Christina is now in her second-year teaching at Dulaney High School.
 Christina is co-director of the Dulaney Lions Roar Marching Band and a marching and drum major tech of the Westminster Owls Marching Band.
-She is also Secretary of the Maryland Marching Band Association.
-This will be Christina’s fifth year being a Drum Major Clinician at the TU Marching Arts Camp.
+She is serving as the Vice President of the Maryland Marching Band Association.
+This will be Christina’s sixth year being a Drum Major Clinician at the TU Marching Arts Camp

 Scott Engel